 - The appropriate respirator must be selected by what OSHA considers a “competent person” – someone who has been trained adequately on the subject.

-- Employees must be given a medical examination (a physical) and medical history questionnaire.
+- Employees must be given a medical examination (a physical) and medical history questionnaire if they are expected to perform the respirator required task for 30 days or more per year.

 - The type of fit test (qualitative or quantitative) must be determined by a competent person based on the class of respirator and expected contaminants.